 When can I register for the event?

-Registrations are now open.
-You can register here.
+Registrations are now closed for 2019.
+You can register your interest for 2020 here.

 How much does it cost to enter this event?

 To participate in the Cancer Council 7 Bridges Walk adults can register online for Early Bird $50 + BF (available for a limited time) / General Admission $70 + BF (incl GST).
 Children under 16 years can participate for free, but must be registered.
 You can register at Milsons Point, Pyrmont or on your phone at any Village on the day of the event to walk for $85 (incl BF + GST).
 All registration fees are non-refundable, and are not a donation to the Cancer Council.